-Writers @ Work, a nationally-known independent writer’s organization, has successfully promoted and supported a creative writing community–locally, regionally and nationally– for twenty-eight years.
-While attending W@W events writers can hone their skills and meet to discuss their work with fellow writers, agents, editors and publishers.
+Writers @ Work, a nationally-known independent writer’s organization, has successfully promoted and supported a creative writing community–locally, regionally and nationally– for thirty four years.
+While attending W@W events writers can hone their skills and meet to discuss their work with fellow writers, editors and publishers.

-The goal of Writers at Work is to continue to make a difference in the work and lives of writers, whether by giving them what they need to move on to their next draft, by connecting them to a community of writers, or by introducing them to the world of publishing.
+The goal of Writers at Work is to make a difference in the work and lives of writers, whether by giving them what they need to move on to their next draft, by connecting them to a community of writers, or by introducing them to the world of publishing.
 Each year W@W continues to advance its mission of helping writers at all levels of skill and experience develop as writers and succeed as authors.
-Through its conferences, competitions, and re-Boot Camps W@W has seen talent brought to fruition and careers launched.
+Through its conferences, competitions, and Saturday workshops W@W has seen talent brought to fruition and careers launched.